fp-mt-test-org/devx-workflows/README.md

 ### Build & Unit Test

-To build a new version of the workflow binaries, execute the build workflow:
+To build and install a new version of flex, execute the build workflow:

     auto_install=1 ./scripts/build-flex.sh